Visual Studio Code is a great open-source editor with plenty of useful plugins for insane amount of languages and frameworks.

 • C/C++ - that’s the core extension we’ll need.
 It contains the fundamental stuff to work with C/C++ in VSCode.

-• Better C++ Syntax - it’s always nice to have better syntax colouring, so i strongly recommend that one.
+• Better C++ Syntax - it’s always nice to have better syntax coloring, so i strongly recommend that one.
 You might want to use one of the themes from this extension description to get full experience.

 • C/C++ Snippets - pretty useful extension that adds automatic generation of snippets in C/C++ code - instead of writing loops, structures and class definitions by hand, you can generate them with autocompletion support.